-Finally, there is a subtle but irrefutable connection between investing in compliance and keeping your employees engaged.
+Finally, there is a subtle but irrefutable connection between investing in compliance in the workplace and keeping your employees engaged.
 Employees who haven’t bothered (or weren’t able) to learn the basics regarding the rules that apply to their job are not employees who will feel connected to your company’s mission in the long run.

 Types of compliance training

 There are several different compliance topics you can cover with your training, but the below are the most essential:

 Ethics and anti-harassment training are sometimes offered as different courses within compliance training, but their premise is similar: to ensure your employees understand and uphold your company’s code of conduct.